dot-event/dot-event-v2/README.md

 emitter.emit() // doesn't emit
 ```

-## Subscription arguments
+## Subscription listener arguments

-Add an object to your emitter call to pass it along to the subscriber:
+Add an object to your emitter call to pass it along to the subscription listener:

 ```js
 emitter.on(({ hello }) => {})